johana-star/DeclutterBot/CONTRIBUTING.md

 - [ ] Did I add a new `AWAITING_*` stage? → Update the stage table
 - [ ] Did I add a new global command (intercepted above the `switch`)? → Document it in the global command intercept section
+- [ ] Did I add a new chip label? → Also add it as a global intercept in `processInput`
 - [ ] Did I add a new single-character shorthand? → Document it in the input normalisation section
 - [ ] Did I add a new test file? → Add a row to the existing tests table
 - [ ] Did I move a function into or out of the DOM guard? → Update the DOM guard section